THANK YOU FOR SUBSCRIBING

-By Pedro Sttau, CIO, and iCar Asia Limited
+By Pedro Sttau, Group CIO, iCar Asia Limited

 To us, a Single Platform is technically a centralized platform, and operationally a set of principles we use to scale our business.

 From a technical standpoint, our distributed business logic sits in the central platform.
 We have a customer front-end platform that exposes the business logic to customers.
 When our product teams build a feature and think about how it gets consumed across all devices they only need to build it once into the platform.
 The features are available for any of our properties to consume; at this point it is merely a UX/UI call on how to expose functionality.

 The decision to move into a central platform begins from a very clear understanding of what the vision of the business is and whether a Single Platform strategic supports it.
 One mistake I often made in the past was not being able to remove myself from solutionizing before making sure I understood the problem I was trying to solve.
 Before undertaking on a project of this size, a CIO needs to make sure the organization is asking the right questions and use critical thinking to build a strategy:

 • Does the business intend to continue expanding beyond its current tech stack?